Open: Tue-Sat 10am-6pm

 After Rudolf Lehni’s untimely death in 1981, his wife Doris Lehni-Quarella (1944 – 1998) took over the company’s management and visionary lead.
 A photographic artist in her own right, her photography would capture and document the company’s products in striking images.
 She continued to expand the Lehni furniture collection in collaboration with Andreas Christen and continued to forge close relationships with contemporary artists and designers.

-Donald Judd, one of the most significant and radical artists of the 20th Century, was introduced to Lehni- Quarella via their mutual friends Annemarie and Gianfranco Verna.
+Donald Judd, one of the most significant and radical artists of the 20th Century, was introduced to Lehni-Quarella via their mutual friends Annemarie and Gianfranco Verna.
 Judd was in Switzerland to produce a commissioned work for the ‘Sculpture in the 20th Century’ exhibition in Basel’s Merian Park curated by Martin Schwander.
-The stalwart of minimalism was impressed by the high level of craftsmanship and manufacturing precision of the Christen / Lehni bookshelf standing in Annemarie Verna Gallery.
-Judd would set up a workplace at the Lehni factory for several weeks, working in close cooperation with metal work specialists and craftsmen on his multi-coloured works.
-The collaboration led to the plan to create a furniture collection inspired by the ‘Multicolored Works’.
-The collection comprised 15 objects made of powder-coated aluminium in 15 colours.
-Lehni remains the exclusive manufacture of Judd’s metal furniture collection.
+He was impressed by the high level of craftsmanship and manufacturing precision of the Christen / Lehni bookshelf standing in Annemarie Verna Gallery.
+Judd would set up a workplace at the Lehni factory for several weeks, working in close cooperation with metal work specialists and craftsmen on his multicolored works.
+Inspired by these works, Judd and Lehni embarked on another collaboration and created furniture, comprising 15 designs made of powder-coated aluminium, originally available in 15 colours, now available in 21 colours, clear anodized aluminium, copper and brass.

 After Doris Lehni-Quarella’s unexpected death in 1998, the leadership of Antonio Monaci and Benedetta Agostini led the company in the direction set by the previous generations of the Lehni family, safeguarding its artistic integrity and legacy.
 The exhibition ‘JUDD, LEWITT AND BILL.
 MADE BY LEHNI’ takes us through a century of collaborations at the intersection of material expertise, art and design, having worked with some of the most influential creative minds of modernism.